 Tuition, room and board charges and fees are assessed on a term basis and are due in full by the term payment due date unless a student enrolls into the IU Installment Payment Plan.
 Students registering on or after the term payment due date are required to pay at the time of registration.
 Once registered, a student assumes financial responsibility for charges.
 Term bills and monthly statements are generated electronically and are available online in the Student Account Center, accessible through MyIU.
 Students are not permitted to attend class or occupy University housing with a financial hold.
-Payment in full must be made prior to the term payment due date.
-Otherwise, payment arrangements must be authorized by the Business Office prior to the term payment due date (see Installment Plan Option below).
 Late fees in the amount of \$30 are assessed monthly.